 I bought MacBook Air in August and sold it a month ago on eBay.
 At the time, I was planning on using it during my commute and for school.
 Though my commute is still there, there is no school on the horizon, at least for the time being.
 The machine was too sexy for dust and that’s why I sold it.

-I got little frustrated when I wasn’t able to figure out how to restore MacBook Air to factory condition.
-After spending over 1 hour reading support forums and numerous blogs, finally, I was able to figure it out.
+I got a little frustrated when I wasn’t able to figure out how to restore MacBook Air to factory condition.
+After spending over 1-hour reading support forums and numerous blogs, finally, I was able to figure it out.

 Here’s my simple 5 step guide to restoring MacBook Air (13-inch, Mid 2011) to factory condition: